Anaanti/Image-Forgery-Detection/README.md

 ##  Overview

 This project provides an easy-to-use web interface for detecting potential image manipulations, forgeries, or AI-generated content.
-It utilizes a convolutional neural network (CNN) trained to distinguish between authentic and manipulated images.
+It utilizes a GAN(Generative Adversarial Network) trained to distinguish between authentic and manipulated images.

 ![Screenshot of the application](images/screenshot.jpg)